stackcss/sheetify-sibling/README.md

  [![npm version][2]][3] [![downloads][4]][5]
  ![travis build][6]

-A sheetify plugin add sibling class selector to any first level class selector.
+A sheetify plugin add sibling class to any *firstLevel* class selector.

-Only apply on global css module in *node_modules/*
+Apply on global css module in *node_modules/* only.

 ## why
-Recently I developed a website without tachyons, afterwards I used it on a new component.
+Recently I dev a website without tachyons, after I used it on a new component.
 Tachyons conflicted with my old code.
-I could solve conflict if used tachyons with an additional identify class 'tachyons' like semantic-ui's 'ui', then sheetify-sibling born.
+I can solve this if I can use tachyons with an additional identify class 'tachyons' like semantic-ui's 'ui', then sheetify-sibling born.

 ```html
 <!-- semantic-ui -->